Solve Complex Problems © Martyn Carruthers 2003 – 2019

 Chaos, complexity and catastrophe theories provide models for transforming human identity.
-Instead of following egotistic, dogmatic or statistical models, we help people enrich their integrity and renew their experience of being complete.
+Instead of following egotistic, dogmatic or statistical models, we help people enrich their integrity and renew their experience of feeling complete.

-We use these models to regenerate our systemic psychology – we help people
+We use these models to regenerate our systemic psychology – and to help people

 resolve emotional issues and solve behavioral and relationship problems

 As our remote ancestors pondered the creation of order, they created simple stories about the emergence of stability from chaos, with hopes about how stability can be maintained.
 Perhaps these early stories represent a human need for certainty.

 Their early stories were primitive chaos theories that preceded the ancient Greek conflict between being and becoming.
 This conflict, in turn, became a foundation for medieval philosophy.